The Living Corpse (1929 film): Plot

-At the center of the action is Fyodor Protassov whose marriage with his wife Liza is largely finished.
+At the center of the action is Fyodor Protassov whose marriage with his wife Liza is largely over.
 As the Russian Orthodox Church does not tolerate divorce, he one day fakes his suicide so that his wife can be with her lover Viktor Karenin.
 While he begins to lead a life of illegality and subterfuge which despite his new companion does not make him content, this decisive step to the fake death which has made him a "living corpse" is no real happiness.

 One day it is found out that Fyodor is still alive and that Liza is guilty of bigamy.
-She is accused and a sentence for her "offense" waits for her, which is in actuality Fyodor's.
-Protassov, who never wanted to take this so far, decides therefore to one last sacrifice: he now completes the deceived act and actually commits suicide by shooting himself.
+She is accused and a sentence is imminent for her "offense", which is actually Fyodor's offense.
+Protassov, who never wanted to take this so far, decides therefore to make one last sacrifice: he now completes the deceived act and actually commits suicide by shooting himself.